TeamEver/everblock/README.md

 The module having greatly evolved, it is no longer compatible with Prestashop 1.6 in favor of Prestashop 8 Please update your store to benefit from the new features and advantages of the latest version of the EverBlock HTML block module.

+## Pretty Blocks compatibility
+This module is now compatible with the Pretty Blocks page builder.
+[Find this free module here.](https://prettyblocks.io/)

 ## Documentation (French only)
 Available at https://www.team-ever.com/prestashop-utilisation-du-module-ever-block-html/